Daktor99/FantasyBasketball/README.md

             * `league_start_date` (Type: LocalDate)
             * `league_end_date` (Type: LocalDate)
       * `POST /fantasyLeagues`
          * Description: This endpoint receives the details of a league to newly create.
-The user must be provided as a JSON, sent in the body of the POST request.
+The league must be provided as a JSON, sent in the body of the POST request.
 The JSON in the request body must have fields exactly identical to those which are shown in the sample below.
          * Sample Request Body:
             * `{
                   "client_id": 1,